deltabeard/haiyajan-menu/README.md

 ## Building

+### Unix

-Unix: Execute GNU Make in the directory.
+Execute GNU Make in the directory.

+### Windows

-Windows: Execute GNU Make within the *Native Tools Command Prompt for VS* environment to compile with Visual Studio.
+Execute GNU Make within the *Native Tools Command Prompt for VS* environment to compile with Visual Studio.
+Or, you may open the solution file found within `./ext/MSVC` in Visual Studio 2019.

 ## License